 Answer: MSPs handle the complexity of firewall migrations by bringing vendor expertise, managing parallel testing environments, coordinating cutover logistics, and providing post-migration support.
 MSP involvement reduces risk, accelerates completion, and ensures your team isn’t overwhelmed during the transition.

 For most businesses, you shouldn’t handle a firewall migration alone.
-Hiring an IT provider to manage firewall migration is the right choice.
 Migrations involve every OSI layer of your network, and a misconfiguration can either expose your environment to threats or take critical services offline.
+It’s not a project where you want to learn on the job.

 What an MSP Brings to a Migration

-- Vendor relationships and product expertise for your chosen platform
+- Vendor relationships and product expertise for your chosen platform—they’ve done this before with the same hardware you’re deploying

-- Lab environments for safe testing before production cutover
+- Lab environments for safe testing before production cutover—something most in-house teams don’t have

 - Integration with your existing IT support processes and monitoring tools